 Assistant Attending Physician, Memorial Sloan Kettering Cancer Center

 Assistant Professor of Medicine, Weill Cornell Medical College

 Top Doctor, Rhode Island Magazine 2015-2016

-As of December 22, 2020, Dr. Chan reported no relationships with healthcare industry.
+As of April 10, 2023, Dr. Chan reported no relationships with the healthcare industry.

 HSS and its physicians make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest and Commitment Policy prohibits physicians from collecting royalties on products they develop that are used on patients at HSS.